 A new life in marriage, ended up as a new chaotic way to die, through the stress and pain of divorce.

 Who needs that?

 Why would a man who knows the results of divorce, ever want to get married?

-Studies show that life after divorce for men can be deadly.
+Studies show that life after divorce for men is deadly.

-According to a new paper published in the Journal Of Men’s Health, divorce can take a great mental and physical toll on men.
+A new paper published in the Journal Of Men’s Health concludes that divorce takes a tremendous mental and physical toll on men.